If someone offered me a time machine to go back and fix my student loan mistakes I would.

 While the interest rate was a problem, it was also my lack of understanding and other mistakes that helped lead to six figures of student-loan debt.

-If you are in college or are preparing to go, use my mistakes as a lesson to graduate in a better financial place than I have.
+If your child is in college or is preparing to go, use my mistakes as a lesson so they can graduate in a better financial place than I did.

 Mistakes I Made Before I Took Out My Student Loans